Traité des Amateurs: Verdoni

 The amateur who moved to England, however, appears to enjoy wider recognition as best player in the country and perhaps the world.
 The Oxford Companion to Chess reports that Verdoni (?–1804), Italian, learned chess only in middle age and (unusually) became a master.
 After Philidor's death (1795), Verdoni was considered (especially in England) one of the strongest players in the world and took Philidor's place as house professional at Parsloe's.
 He mentored Jacob Sarratt until he died in 1804.
 Verdoni was called by Löwenthal "the immediate successor of Philidor upon the English chess-throne", but Philidor was clearly his superior and was used to give to Verdoni the Pawn.
 Allen and Von der Lasa wrote in The Life of Philidor that Philidor gave the advantage of the Pawn to Verdoni, but he received the Move in exchange.

 Verdoni is described as the strongest player in the world between 1795 (Philidor's death) and 1804 (his own).
 An argument cited to support this choice is that Philidor (as reported by Lewis) said, "(Verdoni) c'est le premier joueur en Europe après moi".

 Both Philidor and Verdoni moved to England during the French Revolution, and they spent the rest of their lives there.
 Consequently, Philidor was aware of the evolution of the skills of Verdoni but not of Bernard, Carlier or Leger.
 Secondly, the English chess world is better-documented than the French; British chess players started earlier than their colleagues across the Channel to record and annotate their games.
 The games played by Philidor and his contemporaries were recorded by George Atwood in a manuscript later found and published by George Walker.
 Walker took pains to report for posterity many games played in those years, and another Walker (Greenwood) transcribed the games of the La Bourdonnais – McDonnell chess matches.
 In France there was less attention, and the majority of the games of that period are lost.
 We have many games of Verdoni but virtually none of Bernard, Carlier or Leger.
 The surviving Philidor games date to the period when the Frenchman lived in London.
 There are very few games of Deschapelles, and nearly all of them were played against English players.
 There is the possibility that the presumed dominance of Verdoni over the other amateurs is due to the fact that we have information about his play while Bernard, Carlier and Leger have almost fallen into oblivion.

 The other Amateurs

 Bernard, Carlier, Leger and Verdoni were not the only amateurs.
 Walker states clearly that these players were the "chief in skill", but not the only members of La Société des Amateurs.
-Additionally, in an article first published in The Chess Monthly we can find the following sentence:
+Additionally, in an article first published in The Chess World we can find the following sentence: